Ruth Ware, Linwood Barclay, Elin Hilderbrand and other writers reflect on the books that mean ‘summer’ to them

 For me, nothing says summer like Paul Quarrington’s Home Game.
 It’s about baseball, after all!
 I read it in the summer of 1988, about five years after it was published, during a hot weekend at our cottage on Georgian Bay.
 I barely stirred from Friday night to Sunday afternoon.
 I fell in love (and laughter) with Nathanael Isbister, the failed and struggling professional baseball player who leads a motley crew of side-show circus performers in a high-stakes ball game against a religious cult known as the House of Jonah.
 (So, yeah, just your typical, garden-variety baseball novel.)
 High jinks and hilarity ensue, and you’ll shed a few tears, too.
 What’s not to love?

-– Terry Fallis is a three-time winner of the Stephen Leacock Memorial Medal for Humour.
+– Terry Fallis is a two-time winner of the Stephen Leacock Memorial Medal for Humour.
 His latest novel, One Brother Shy, was published in May.

 It was the summer of 1981, we were staying with friends of my parents at their cottage, and as a shy and awkward 11-year-old I found myself at loose ends.
 And then I came across it: John Irving’s The World According to Garp.
 Someone, or several someones, had read it so often that the cover was falling off, the pages were dog-eared and an unmistakable odour of lake clung to its pages.
 I remember my surprise when, contrary to nearly every book I’d read before, weird and awful and upsetting things happened to its characters.
 Garp made me think, and wonder and feel a bit afraid, but mostly it made me curious about the great, wide world that I first glimpsed in its pages – and what better place to contemplate the great, wide world than from the rocky shore of a Canadian lake?

-Note: Editor's Note: In a previous version of this article, it was stated that Terry Fallis is a three-time winner of the Stephen Leacock Memorial Medal for Humour.
-In fact, Fallis has won that award twice.